Resurrection of Christ (Bellini): Subject

 The work Resurrection of Christ shows a historical significant moment, different from other Renaissance paintings at the time, and demonstrates a resurrected Christ who is hovering over the soldiers that Pilate assigned to guard.
 In addition to the soldiers, there is an undressed man, and other non-soldier spectators nearby, including a holy women and a shepherd.
 Rutherglen's analysis states Bellini includes a rising sun in the background of this painting to demonstrate a specific time of day.
 This aligns with religious Gospels that state Christ rose during an Easter morning during early dawn.
 The landscape includes a dark blue in the atmosphere as it transitions to grey and peach.
 However, Rutherglen notes in her analysis that some scholars, unnamed, have critiqued the use of the landscape, stating a "lack of compositional unity and symbolic heft."

 According to the Bible, after Resurrection, Christ ate broiled fish and told his followers to verify his resurrection by seeing Christ and touching Christ.
-However, Christ also "vanished from their sight" and told Mary Madgalen to not touch him, which may be seen as "conflicting reports" and Bellini also incorporates this into his work.
+However, Christ also "vanished from their sight" and told Mary Magdalen to not touch him, which may be seen as "conflicting reports" and Bellini also incorporates this into his work.
 In Bellini's work, Christ is depicted to float in the air, but also may be seen as being upheld by the tower in the landscape below him; in this way, Bellini also captured both sides of the conflicting reports as shown in the Bible.
 Giulio Cantalamessa noted how Bellini showed this in his work, stating it looks like Christ is defying gravity, however, Christ's legs also appear to be supported firmly, as if there was an imaginary pedestal underneath him.

 The Renaissance of Christ was acquired by the Gemäldegalerie, Berlin in 1903 and a full restoration shortly afterwards confirmed its attribution to Bellini.
 However, the trouble that the scriptural lacuna faced was that the Resurrection has developed into the Christian art theme, much later than the incarnation episodes which included Baptism and Nativity.